gut-leben-in-deutschland/bericht/content/02/report.en.md

 <!-- ColumnLeft start -->

 The **unemployment rate** is key to describing labour market trends.
 It shows how many people are seeking work and are registered unemployed with the Federal Employment Agency in a given month.
-In May 2017, a total of 2.5 million people were unemployed in Germany.
-This corresponds to an [unemployment rate](https://statistik.arbeitsagentur.de/Navigation/Statistik/Statistik-nach-Themen/Arbeitsmarkt-im-Ueberblick/Arbeitsmarkt-im-Ueberblick-Nav.html) of 5.6 per cent.
+In December 2017, less than 2.4 million people were unemployed in Germany.
+This corresponds to an [unemployment rate](https://statistik.arbeitsagentur.de/Navigation/Statistik/Statistik-nach-Themen/Arbeitsmarkt-im-Ueberblick/Arbeitsmarkt-im-Ueberblick-Nav.html) of 5.3 per cent.

 The unemployment rate in Germany has fluctuated sharply at certain times over the last 20 years.
 During this time, two historical highs were followed by significant declines in the unemployment rate.
 During the first peak period, in 1997, nearly 4.4 million men and women were registered as unemployed.
 In January 2005, unemployment rose above the 5 million mark, partly because welfare recipients who are fit to work were included in the statistics for the first time.
 The unemployment rate fell in the following years, helped by labour market reforms, investment and industrial competitiveness.
 Even the global financial crisis did not affect the positive trend in the German labour market.
 The unemployment rate has halved since the historic peak of 2005.
-In 2016 it was at its lowest rate since German reunification with an annual average of 6.1 per cent.
+In 2016, it was at its lowest rate since German reunification with an annual average of 6.1 per cent.

 <!-- ColumnLeft end -->